 We send home weekly updates and information at least once a week by email.
 Other important school information will be sent home in your child's Bee Folder.
 Please be on the lookout for updated information.

 We place a great emphasis on handwriting.
 We will be learning correct strokes and letter formations.
 Proper pencil grip needs to be enforced when using crayons and pencils.
 Please reinforce this at home, too.
 Have your child practice writing their name kindergarten style – first letter capital, all others lowercase (unless your child's name is an exception to the rule).
-A model of the "kindergarten way" of printing the letters was passed out at Sneak–A-Peek.
+A model of the "kindergarten way" of printing the letters was passed out.

 We will check out books once a week on Wednesdays.
 All books need to be returned by Wednesday.